grindsa/acme2certifier/docs/ejbca.md

 - [EJBCA](https://www.ejbca.org) needs to have the RESTv1-service enabled
 - you'll need:
-  - a [client certificate and key in p12](https://docs.keyfactor.com/ejbca/latest/authentication-methods) format to authenticate towards the rest-service
+  - a [client certificate and key in p12](https://docs.keyfactor.com/ejbca/latest/authentication-methods) format to authenticate towards the REST service
   - the name of the CA issuing the certificates from EJBA admin UI
   - a username and enrolment code
   - a [certificate profile name](https://docs.keyfactor.com/ejbca/latest/certificate-profiles-overview)